BlaBl-App/.github/profile/README.md

 # About

-Welcome to the BlaBl' organization!
+Welcome to the BlaBl'Organization!
 We are a group of developers who are passionate about creating simple and open-source apps and APIs.
 Our goal is to make technology more accessible to everyone by providing free, reliable, and easy-to-use tools.

-Projects
+# Projects

-# We currently have the following projects:
+## We currently have the following projects:
 ## <a href="https://github.com/BlaBl-App/BlaBl-App"> 📱 BlaBl'App
 <a href="https://github.com/BlaBl-App/BlaBl-App">
 <div align="left">